-When it comes to high support, it doesn’t get better than the Lululemon Enlite bra.
+When it comes to high support, it doesn’t get better than the Lululemon High Support Energy Bra.
 We found this bra to be extremely supportive for everything from a HIIT class to a marathon.
 It’s available in a large range of sizes, and unlike other bras on this list, you can order your actual everyday bra size, rather than trying to convert your size to S, M, or L.

-The Enlite bra is sweat-wicking and quick-drying, which comes in handy for most intense workouts.
-We didn’t have any problem with rubbing or chafing using the regular Enlite, however, we did when testing the Enlite with the zip-front, which rubbed when wet.
+The Energy bra is sweat-wicking and quick-drying, which comes in handy for most intense workouts.
+We didn’t have any problem with rubbing or chafing using the bra and appreciated the adjustable straps for a more personalized fit.
 It’s machine washable (on a gentle cycle) and the hook-and-eye fastening and wide back closure make the bra easy to get on and off, even after a particularly difficult run.

 The Nike FE/NOM Flyknit bra fits more like a crop top that you pull over your head than a traditional hook-and-eye fastening bra.
 It’s highly compressive, pressing the breasts against the chest to minimize movement.
 For these reasons, we’d say it’s best suited to women with an A-C cup looking for a high-impact bra.

 The bra’s fabric is virtually seam-free, minimizing chafing on the move.
 We tested this bra on sweaty summer runs and HIIT classes and didn’t have any discomfort.
 The Flyknit fabric feels compressive and completely minimizes any movement, which does remove all distractions and allows you to focus on your performance.
 We also found the bra washed well and lasted a good few months.